roajonny/common/docs/source/index.rst

 A HW-as-SW Template
 ===================

-I decided to put this together for a few reasons, largely driven by frustrations towards development practices I've observed in various work
+I decided to put this together for a few reasons, largely driven by the desire to improve the efficacy and quality-of-life of the FPGA development process:
-environments:

 #.
-It shows the power of **tightly coupling a codebase w/ its documentation and
-   requirements,** creating a **Single-Source-of-Truth (SSOT)**
-#.
-It's presented in a tutorial format promoting a **modern, Git-based FPGA workflow**
+It promotes a **modern, Git-based FPGA workflow** presented in tutorial-format
    that fosters collaboration by encouraging code scalability and readability
 #.
-HW world **lacks the robust practices that are standard and commonplace in SW...**
+It shows the power of a **Single-Source-of-Truth (SSOT)** by tightly coupling a
+   codebase to its documentation/requirements via a "Docs-as-Code" approach
-   this is an attempt to bridge that gap and push FPGA development practices forward
+#.
+It attempts to push FPGA development practices forward by **leveraging SW tools
+   and methodology** that are standard, commonplace, and effective in the SW world

 Lastly, this serves as a convenient starting point template for new FPGA projects, which others can easily leverage.

-Hope this piques an interest, and thanks for reading!
+Hope this piques your interest, and thanks for reading!

-**-JR**
+*-JR*

 .. toctree::
    :maxdepth: 2